tcsvn/activity-assistant-logger/README.md

 The APK can be downloaded via [Play Store](https://google.play.com) or [F-Droid](https://google.play.com).
 To download the latest release scan the following code

-_For a guide on how to use please refer to the Activity-assistants documentation (to come)_
+_For a guide on how to use please refer to Activity-assistants documentation (to come)_

 ## Features
   - [x] Local record of ADLs